Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.

 and taking control of your life.
 Easier yet, write a note of gratitude to a friend.
 Tell someone close how much they mean to you.
 Buy a gift for your significant other.
 They will

 feel better and you will know you are growing into the best person you can be.
-Your brain will generate more oxytocin and your everyday sense of well being will improve.
+Your brain will generate more dopamine and oxytocin and your everyday sense of well-being will improve

 Connecting with your deeper feelings is not something to do just once.
 Take the time to do it weekly or monthly.
 As you age you gain wisdom and see life differently.